 - = -68.06% or can be interpreted as a 68.06% increase in profits.

-Taking another example to understand the use of percentage change formula in cost analysis.
 A startup firm had 30 employees last year and the total cost of its human resource was $ 196,500.
 To reduce its employee cost, the company decided to remove 5 employees who are highly inefficient.
 Now at the end of the year, while analyzing savings in its employee’s cost, it found the total employee cost is $ 195,500.
-Use percentage change formula to find out % change in employee cost due to change in no of employees.
+Find out % change in employee cost due to change in no of employees.

 Calculation of percentage change in no of employees can be done as follows-